 Q. What is a 4-H club?
-A. Clubs are the foundation

 A. Clubs are the foundation of the 4-H program.
 A 4-H club is a group 3 or more families guided by one or more adult volunteer leaders.
 A club can be any size-from a small group of kids from one neighborhood to a larger club consisting of youth from all over the county.